 You can do this by eating smaller portions of red and processed meat, eating these meats less often or swapping them for alternatives.

 If you eat more than 90g of red and processed meat on a certain day, you can eat less on the following days or have meat-free days so that the average amount you eat each day is no more than 70g.

-Children over 5 should eat a balanced diet, as shown in the proportions on the Eatwell guide.
+Children over 5 should eat a balanced diet, as shown in the proportions on the Eatwell Guide.
 This should include meat or other sources of protein.
-Children don't need as much food as adults, and the amount they need depends on their age and size.
+Children do not need as much food as adults, and the amount they need depends on their age and size.